aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/page-setup-features/setting-headers-and-footers/_index.md

             // Setting the current page number at the central section of the footer pageSetup.footer[1] = "&P";

-            // Setting page count at the right section of footer pageSetup.footer[2] = "&N";
+            // Setting page count at the right section of the footer pageSetup.footer[2] = "&N";

             const outputData = workbook.save(SaveFormat.Excel97To2003);